mr-bt/manager.README/README.md

 Share with me your team management system — where different from the company — how you communicate the vision, set goals, create alignment, foster high engagement, and cultural nuances/recruiting practices/performance review processes that are unique to your team.

 I'll push you to push out poor performers and get frustrated when we take too long to act.
-Be fair with terminations and don't surprise your employees that they are being let go.
+Be fair with terminations and don't surprise the person you're letting go.
 People who are let go must leave with their respect intact.

 Recognize and support your top performers.
 Help me help you recognise your top performers.